 Establishing Taipei American School as the premier center for K-12 STEAM excellence in all of Asia.

-Thanks to your generous support we are making great progress on the Tech Cube.
+Thanks to your generous support we made the Solomon Wong Tech Cube a reality.

-Inspired by MIT’s facility, the Tech Cube provides the canvas for 21st century learning that will give TAS students the necessary skills and experience they need to make a real difference in the world.
+Inspired by MIT’s facility, the Solomon Wong Tech Cube provides the canvas for 21st-century learning that gives TAS students the necessary skills and experience they need to make a real difference in the world.
 The 4,380 square meters of usable space provides unique opportunities for all of our students.
-For example, upper school students will learn in an electrical engineering lab and design in a fabrication hub on the upper school floors.
-Highly advanced equipment, currently not found in any other high school lab in the world, will be available to our students.
+For example, upper school students learn in an electrical engineering lab and design in a fabrication hub on the upper school floors.
+Highly advanced equipment, currently not found in any other high school lab in the world, is available to our students.
 The middle school floor houses a VEX arena and robotic design lab, as well as vast open areas for art and innovation.
-Floor one, dedicated to lower school students, is designed to include “tinker and maker” spaces as well as an amphitheater.
-These are just a few of the exciting spaces that will be available when the Tech Cube opens.
+Floor two, dedicated to lower school students, is designed to include “tinker and maker” spaces as well as an amphitheater.
+These are just a few of the exciting spaces that are part of the Solomon Wong Tech Cube.

-Being true to our mission for students “to be prepared to adapt and succeed anywhere in a rapidly changing world,” the Tech Cube is scheduled for completion in December 2018.
+Staying true to our mission for students “to be prepared to adapt and succeed anywhere in a rapidly changing world,” the Solomon Wong Tech Cube construction completed in December 2018.
 It truly is an exciting time to be at TAS as we open doors and minds with this state-of-the-art facility.

 Naming Opportunities give the School the opportunity to thank you for your generous support.
 These gifts may be paid out over three years.
 Thank you for your interest in these major gift level contributions.
 For more information, please contact the development office at firstname.lastname@example.org or 2873-9900 ext.
 333.